cwgreene/pwncollege.github.io/syllabus.md

 # Course Communication

-All announcements and communications for the class will take place through the class mailing list.
+All announcements and communications for the class will take place on the pwn.college discord, with announcements in the #announcements public channel and discussion in the #text class-specific channel.
-Students are *required* to subscribe to the class mailing list.
+Students are *required* to be on this discord.

-Student may use the class mailing list to ask questions or clarifications, and the TA, Instructor, or other students can answer.
+Student may use the discord to ask questions or clarifications, and the TA, Instructor, or other students can answer.
-Note that sharing solutions or answers is expressly prohibited.
+Note that sharing full solution scripts or answers is expressly prohibited, but otherwise, collaboration on the way to the solution is allowed.
+If done digitally, such collaboration *must* take place on the official pwn.college discord, in one of the text or voice channels created for this purpose.
+Collaboration on other discords or other digital channels will be considered to be an academic integrity violation.

-Questions should be emailed to both the TA (connor.d.nelson@asu.edu) and the professor (yans@asu.edu), for example, via [this link](mailto:pwn-college@asu.edu).
+Questions should be emailed to [pwn-college@asu.edu](mailto:pwn-college@asu.edu).
 Questions meant just for the professor should be addressed to the following email address: yans@asu.edu.

-If at all possible, please use the mailing list for communication to the professor or the TAs, unless the communication is private.
+PLEASE do not email course material questions just to Yan: he gets super swamped and starts packet dropping.
+Your questions will get much more attention if sent to [pwn-college@asu.edu](mailto:pwn-college@asu.edu).

+Before emailing your question, please consider asking it on the discord instead.
 This way, the entire class will benefit from your question.
-Note that if we deem it necessary and helpful, we will CC the class mailing list when replying to direct emails.

 # Course Topics

-The course will consist of modules about:
+The course will consist of the modules listed on https://pwn.college.

-* Linux operating system fundamentals, program misuse and privilege escalation.
-* Sandboxes and sandbox failures.
-* Program reverse engineering.
-* Traditional memory corruption (buffer overflows).
-* Binary code injection.
-* Advanced exploitation scenarios.
-* If we have time, some of:
-   * Modern cryptographic security.
-   * Content injection beyond binary code.
-   * Security of machine learning and AI.
-   * Serialization vulnerabilities.
-   * OS kernel exploitation.
-   * Automating bug hunting.

-Each module will take one week, with several breaks throughout the semester for review, catch-up, and voting.
+Each module will take roughly one week, with some slack throughout the semester for review and catch-up.

 # Assessment

 ## Assignments only, no exams or quizzes.

-Students will be evaluated on their performance on between 7 and 14 equally-weighted homework assignments.
+Students will be evaluated on their performance on between 7 and 14 equally-weighted homework assignments (the modules), with each assignment consisting of between 20 and 150 (yes, really) challenge problems.

 ## Assignment timing.

-Assignments will be released at the end of class.
-There will be no more than one assignment live at a time.
-Assignments will normally be due at 3pm, one week after they are assigned (i.e., a homework assigned at the end of class on Wednesday would normally be due at 3pm the next Wednesday).
+Assignments will be released at the end of class, and will normally be due at noon, one week after they are assigned (i.e., a homework assigned at the end of class on Tuesday would normally be due at noon the next Tuesday).
-All grading is done automatically through flag submissions, and *late submissions will not be accepted under any circumstances*.
+All grading is done automatically through flag submissions.
+Late submissions are allowed, but only earn half points toward the final grade.

 ## Challenge-based assignments with flags as rewards.

-Each assignment will consist of a large amount of varied, but slightly similar challenges, and will be live for between one and two weeks.
+Each assignment will consist of a large amount of varied, but related challenges, and will be live for between one and two weeks.
 Solving these challenges may require the use or implementation of fairly complex hacking tools.
 Solving each individual challenge will grant a _challenge-specific_ passcode, called a "flag".
 The maximum number of flags possible to score for an assignment is equal to the maximum number of challenges in the assignment.